Topologically Protected Strong-Interaction of Photonics with Free Electron

-The calculated electric field distributions of a corner state and a bulk state are shown in Fig. 1(c) and (d), respectively.
-The excitation pulses are adopted at various non-symmetric points around the corner.
-We use the excitation frequency for the corner state with $\approx$262.5 THz (wavelength$\approx$1142 nm) and that of for the bulk state with 271 THz (wavelength$\approx$1106 nm).
-The pump laser pulse duration is 100 fs and the single pulse energy is about 13 pJ (corresponding to an average number of photons of about $7.8\times 10^7$).
+The topological structure can be fabricated in a 160-nm-thick GaAs membrane using electron beam lithography and ion etching methods.
+The photonic-crystal sample can be then put on a TEM sample holder that allows tilting around the $x$ and $y$ axes.
+The pump laser is vertically focused onto the surface of the sample.
+The wavelength can be adjusted to excite a specified mode.
+We use the excitation frequency for the corner state with \~{}262.5 THz (wavelength\~{}1142 nm) and that of the bulk state with \~{}271 THz (wavelength\~{}1106 nm).
+The pump laser pulse duration is 100 fs and the single pulse energy is \~{}13 pJ.
+A motorized stage can be used to control the delay time between the electron pulse and the pump pulse.
+The calculated electric field distributions of a corner state and a bulk state are shown in Figs. 1(c) and 1(d), respectively.
 The distribution of the corner state is highly localized, while the bulk state is diffused over the entire PhC slab.
 We find that the quality factor of the corner state is around 20,000, while that of the bulk state is only about 200.
-The corner state can persist as long as 80 ps even the pump pulse faded off rapidly.
+The corner state can be estimated with the dimensionless lifetime $Q$, which persists as long as 80 ps even the pump pulse faded off rapidly.
 The free electron is incident along the $-z$ axis from the midpoint of the right boundary of the air holes [indicated by regions 1 and 3 of Fig. 1(a)], and the energy of the free electron is 100 keV.
-Since both the excited corner state and the bulk state are TE modes (i.e. $E_z=0$), the topological PhC slab is tilted by 15° relative to the horizontal plane to allow for the interactions between free electrons and the TE modes.
+Since both the excited corner state and the bulk state are TE modes (i.e., $E_z=0$), the topological PhC slab is tilted by 15° relative to the horizontal plane to allow for the interactions between free electrons and the TE modes.

-Within single photon weak coupling limit and non-recoil approximation \cite{garciadeabajoOpticalExcitationsElectron2021}, the interaction between the free electron and light field with a frequency of $\omega$ can be described by the PINEM field $g (t)$, where $t$ is the time delay between the laser and the electron pulse.
-The probability of gain or loss $N$ photons after the interaction with a quasi-monochromatic light field is given by \cite{wangCoherentInteractionFree2020}:
+Within the single photon weak coupling limit and nonrecoil approximation \cite{garciadeabajoOpticalExcitationsElectron2021}, the interaction between the free electron and light field with a frequency of $\omega$ can be described by the PINEM field $g (t)$, where $t$ is the time delay between the laser and the electron pulse.
+The probability of gain or loss of $N$ photons after the interaction with a quasimonochromatic light field is given by \cite{wangCoherentInteractionFree2020}